 - Noise Generator – If you want to generate a repeatable noise background for websites, take a look at this tool, it’s easy and gives a good result.

-- Font Awesome – The well known font awesome, the scalable web-font you’ll also fint in twitter bootstrap.
+- Font Awesome – The well-known font awesome, the scalable web-font you’ll also find in twitter bootstrap.

 - IcoMoon – the guys behind IcoMoon is well known for many of their font packs, they’ve even made fonts supporting multiple colors.
 How cool is that?

-- Sosa – This font has some nice icons, specially for social media.
+- Sosa – This font has some nice icons, especially for social media.

 - Zurb Font – The Zurb Foundation have created different things, like CSS frameworks.
 They’ve also made this nice icon set.

-- Font Squirrel – Also provides a great amount of free fonts, both for desktop, but also web.
+- Font Squirrel – Also provides a great number of free fonts, both for desktop, but also web.